-- A. Qualifications. - 1.
-Individuals with PhDs in Clinical Psychology or PsyD's, Advance Registered Nurse Practitioners, Certified Nurse Midwives or Certified Registered Nurse Anesthetists who are not otherwise qualified for Medical Staff appointment and who meet the qualifications set forth below and desire to provide professional services in the Hospital, are eligible to practice as IAHPs. - 2.
+- 1. Advance Registered Nurse Practitioners (ARNPs), Certified Registered Nurse Anesthetists (CRNAs),Optometrists (ODs),individuals with PhDs in Clinical Psychology, or PsyD's, who are not otherwise qualified for Medical Staff appointment and who meet the qualifications set forth below and desire to provide professional services in the Hospital are eligible to practice as IAHPs. - 2.
 To be eligible to practice as an IAHP, an individual must: - a.
 Be licensed or registered by the appropriate agency or organization for his or her discipline; and - b.
-Be certified by a nationally recognized professional organization or be eligible and become certified within five (5) years of initial eligibility for certification and maintain such certification, if applicable; and - c.
-Maintain professional liability insurance coverage at a level acceptable to the Board of Directors. - d.
-Shall have a record that is free from any state or federal felony conviction or any "Caregiver Law" conviction, except as is otherwise permitted pursuant to the Pre-Application process set forth in these Bylaws. - e.
-Be eligible to participate in the Medicare/Medicaid programs. - 3.
-Each individual desiring to practice as an IAHP must request an application from the Medical Staff Office.
+Be certified by a nationally recognized professional organization or be eligible and become certified within five (5) years of initial eligibility for certification and maintain such certification, if applicable; - c.
+Maintain professional liability insurance coverage at a level acceptable to the Board of Directors; and - d.
+Shall have a record that is free from any state or federal felony conviction or any Caregiver Law conviction, except as is otherwise permitted pursuant to the Pre-Application process set forth in these Bylaws. - e.
+Be eligible to participate in the Medicare/Medicaid programs. - B. Each individual desiring to practice as an IAHP must request an application from the Medical Staff Office.
 Such requests shall be reviewed and processed in accordance with the same Pre-Application Process used for Practitioners as set forth in these bylaws.
 If an application is provided and completed, the IAHP must file the application with the Medical Staff Office on a form provided by the Hospital, submit evidence of current professional liability insurance coverage in amounts that are satisfactory to the Hospital, and be recommended by a Member of the Medical Staff.
 When applicable, the Iowa license or registration will be primary source verified, and the NPDB will be queried.
-Information regarding the individual's criminal background, education, employment, training, claims history, clinical competency, and other information requested by the Hospital shall also be verified with the primary source, to the extent such verification is feasible. - 4.
-The Credentials Committee, on the recommendation of the appropriate department or section chairperson or designee, will evaluate the application and make a recommendation to the Executive Committee, which will then make a recommendation to the Board of Directors concerning the Scope of Practice that the applicant should be permitted to exercise at the Hospital.
-In addition, the Credentials Committee shall assign each IAHP to a department of the Medical Staff appropriate to his or her discipline.
-IAHP Status may be granted for terms not to exceed two (2) years, subject to renewal.
+Information regarding the individual's criminal background, education, employment, training, and other information requested by the Hospital shall also be verified with the primary source, to the extent such verification is feasible. - C. The Executive Committee, on the recommendation of the appropriate department or service chairperson or designee, will evaluate the application and make a recommendation to the Board concerning the Scope of Practice that the applicant should be permitted to exercise at the Hospital.
+In addition, the Executive Committee shall assign each IAHP to a department of the Medical Staff appropriate to his or her discipline.
+IAHP status may be granted for terms not to exceed two (2) years, subject to renewal. - D. Conditions of Practice. - 1.
+Responsibilities of IAHPs include but are not limited to: